-Reading System Reviews
+Reading System Review

 When testing how well a reading system (application) and assistive technology (AT) combination addresses the needs of a user, there are four essential feature categories we test:

-• file management
+- file management

-• navigation and
+- navigation and

 - support for annotations.

+We also test how the application allows for visual adjustments.
 In other words, when using an app or a combination of a reading system and assistive technology, is the user able to launch the system, find a title, read the title, navigate through the publication, take notes or add bookmarks.

-You can access all evaluations on epubtest.org.
+You can also access all evaluations on epubtest.org.

 If you want to be a part of our efforts, we’d love to have you as part of our group.